gothwalritu/gothwalritu/README.md

 - 🤔 I’m looking for help with job hunting and interview preparation.

-- 💬 Ask me about water quality and antibiotic resistance in environmental bacteria...
+- 💬 Ask me about anything related to water quality and antibiotic resistance in environmental bacteria...
 I know its quite intriguing.

 - 📫 How to reach me: www.linkedin.com/in/ritugothwal